Are you planning on spending 14 days in Japan? Looking for the perfect Japan 2-week itinerary? You’re in the right place.

 BEST TIME TO VISIT JAPAN: SPRING OR FALL?

-Spring in Japan is associated with cherry blossoms, that have captivated the hearts of the Japanese people since olden times.
+Spring in Japan is associated with cherry blossoms, which have captivated the hearts of the Japanese people since olden times.
 The traditional custom of hanami is to visit parks with cherry blossoms and hold sake-drinking parties beneath the cherry trees in full blossom, it’s lovely!
 Tokyo’s Ueno Park and Nara Park are famous spots for viewing cherry blossoms.

 Autumn is also a great time to visit Japan, as there are many temples with gardens where you can enjoy the beautiful autumnal foliage.
 The greatest charm of sightseeing in Japan is surely the seasonal change.